-- We focus on taking part in multi-stakeholder initiatives that are aimed at creating efficient and sustainable seafood operations.
-We cooperate with suppliers across the value chain, including feed producers and logistics providers to develop sustainable solutions. - We cooperate with non-governmental organisations (NGOs), regulators, trade organisations, customers and the research community. - We work towards alignment with global sustainability initiatives, such as the United Nations Global Compact Program.
-In Chile, our subsidiary FC became the first Chilean fishing company to join the UN Global Compact in 2009. - In addition to inhouse projects in our subsidiaries, we take part in external R&D projects with a variety of actors, such as other major fish-farming enterprises, smolt facility producers and research centres.
+We focus on taking part in multi-stakeholder initiatives that are aimed at creating efficient and sustainable seafood operations.
+We cooperate with suppliers across the value chain, including feed producers and logistics providers to develop sustainable solutions.

+- We cooperate with non-governmental organisations (NGOs), regulators, trade organisations, customers and the research community. - > We are a member of the UN Global Compact and the Group support the ten principles regarding human rights, labor, the environment and anti-corruption.
+Our subsidiary, FC, was the first Chilean fishing company to join the UN Global Compact in 2009. - > In addition to inhouse projects in our subsidiaries, we take part in external R&D projects with a variety of actors, such as other major fish-farming enterprises, smolt facility producers and research centres.